malihalac/malihalac.github.io/_pages/books-read.md

 ---
 Chronologically arranged list of books I've read or listened.
 The books listed below are the ones I enjoyed; otherwise, I wouldn't have finished them.

+I often read the books in their original languages if I'm fluent in them.
+Therefore, some of the reviews below may not be in English.
+I recommend using a google translate plug-in on your browser to translate the content of the page to English.

+Always feel free to reach out.
+I love discussing books and ideas!
 ---

 ## Read in 2025

+- **Biofabrication** by *Ritu Raman* (2021) ****
+    Biology is amazing!
+I often find myself reflecting on the levels of complexity and design in biological systems.
+Think about your phone, for example.
+If the screen shatters, it keeps shattered unless you replace it.
+But if your skin gets scratched, countless microscopic organisms and processes rush to heal it.
+Why are we not making self-healing phone screens?
+What does it take to make one?

+    Questions like this constantly push me to read about biomaterials.
+Professor Raman gives a wonderful overview of the field — what kind of research is happening in different labs, and what the popular topics are.

+    I highly recommend the book to anyone looking for an introduction to this area.
+Ritu Raman herself works on engineering soft tissues, such as muscles, to be integrated into robotic applications.
+While the research is still in its early stages, it’s such an exciting direction.
+A long time ago, while I was watching Battlestar Galactica, there was a scene showing the inside of a Cylon (robots who revolted against humans) space fighter.
+From the outside it was all metal, like an F-20 fighter jet, but inside — full of biological tissues, muscles, organs, and more.
+It wasn't just alive and concious.
+It was a biological hybrid.
+A jaw-dropping sci-fi moment it was.
+Now, professor Raman is actually working on this.
+I couldn't be more excited!

+    Per aspera ad astra!

+- **Avrupalı esireler ve Müslüman efendileri: "Türk" illerinde esaret anlatıları** by *İrvin Cemil Schick* (2005) *** İrvin Cemil Bey ile tanismam, Sukru Furkan Ozturk hocanin [YouTube kanalindaki bir yayini](https://www.youtube.com/watch?v=agbDgKWhmf8) vasitasiyla gerceklesti.
+Irvin hocanin engin birikim ve arkaplanina hayran kalmamla beraber kutuphaneden bu kitabi bulup okumaya baslamam bir oldu.

+    Kitap, Avrupalıların gözünden yazılmış Türk illerinde geçen esaret anlatılarından oluşmakta.
+Kitapta, uzunca önsözde de belirtildiği üzere, anlatıların geçtiği dönemlerde Türk–Arap–Müslüman kimliklerinin Avrupalılar gözünde belirgin olmamasından kaynaklı olarak Müslümanlar Türkler olarak görülüyor ve bu nedenle “Türk illerinde esaret anlatıları” olarak geçiyor.

+    Anlatıların birçoğu kurgusal olduklarından dolayı belki bugün heyecanlı bir roman veya romantik/melodramatik bir komedi filmi çekilebilecek anlatılar.
+Ancak yine de kitap, dönemin “Türk” kavramının egzotikliğinden ve fantezileri süsleyen deneyimlerinden insanların bakış açısına güzel kapılar sunuyor.

+    Okursanız, önsözü atlamayın.
+Zira İrvin Bey, kitabın gerçeklik boyutunu ve dönemsel durumları güzelce özetleyerek hoş bir girizgâh sunuyor.

+- **Elusive Cures: Why Neuroscience Hasn’t Solved Brain Disorders—and How We Can Change That** by *Nicole Rust* (2025) **** I used to follow Dr. Nicole Rust on academic Twitter/Bluesky as an undergrad.
+Her posts were always full of interesting facts about neurology drugs, their development, and history.
+I purchased it the day it was published and read it quickly.
+Dr. Rust does a good job explaining how cures and therapies for neurological diseases have been developed historically, and how academics can better design research to improve patient quality of life.

+    Personally, as an engineer and a scientist, I value research that translates to the patient side the most.
+The book highlighted how grave the situation is and strengthened that belief.
+As my dear mentor, Dr. Banu Onaral, used to say: our job is to better the human condition.

 - **Then I Am Myself the World: What Consciousness Is and How to Expand It** by *Christof Koch* (2024) *
     Leading consciousness researcher Christof Koch explores the nature of consciousness in this book.
 He draws on explanations from neuroscience, shares his personal experiences with psychedelics, discusses common reports of near-death experiences, and reflects on religious perspectives.
 The most striking argument he makes is that consciousness is not merely a computation but has a physical essence.
 While this is an intriguing perspective, I must admit that I disagree.
 Perhaps one day I will write a blog post explaining why I hold that view..